etcd-io/etcd/Documentation/api.md

 The `-data-dir machine0` argument tells etcd to write machine configuration, logs and snapshots to the `./machine0/` directory.
 The `-name machine` tells the rest of the cluster that this machine is named machine0.

+## Key Space Operations

+The primary API of etcd is hierarchical key space.
+There are directories and keys which are generically referred to as "nodes".

 ### Setting the value to a key